AlejandroMar/locations-office/readme.md

 ## Response

-You will get a response similar to this one:
+You should get a response similar to this one:

 ```json
   {